redox-os/website/content/news/this-month-260331.md

 - (build) bjorn3 replaced SATA with NVMe in QEMU where possible
 - (build) bjorn3 enabled xHCI by default in QEMU x86-64 USB
 - (build) bjorn3 replaced CPU architecture and SoC-specific filesystem configurations with runtime checks by the `init` system
-- (build) bjorn3 did a code deduplication and cleanup
+- (build) bjorn3 did some code deduplication and cleanup
 - (build) Philipp Bartsch added the QEMU UEFI firmware locations for NixOS
 - (build) Zhiwei Liang removed duplicated dependencies from Podman Build